zhenkyle/myblog/src/_posts/2014-8-31-install-java-development-enviroment-on-osx-mavervicks.markdown

 ---

 ### Install jdk 8u20 by hand
-Mac OSX 10.6 and before shipped with Java 6, OSX 10.7 and above doesn't shiped with Java.When execute `java -v` command in Mavericks Terminal, a window popup, inform you that JDK is not installed , click on the "more information" button, will take you to the Oarcle site to download the most current jdk package.
+Mac OSX 10.6 and before shipped with Java 6, OSX 10.7 and above doesn't shiped with Java.When execute `java -version` command in Mavericks Terminal, a window popup, inform you that JDK is not installed , click on the "more information" button, will take you to the Oarcle site to download the most current jdk package.
 The most current jdk version is `8u20`.